Skip to main content

 On Friday 21 March 2025, council leaders across Cambridgeshire and Peterborough sent a letter to the Minister of State for Local Government and English Devolution.
 This letter sets out progress on plans to move towards a new system of local government.

 On Thursday 19 June 2025, an LGR engagement survey launched to attract feedback on council reorganisation.
 The survey closed on Sunday 20 July 2025.
-A summary of what you told us as part of the survey will be shared soon.
+We have published three reports further down this page where you can read an outline of what participants said.

 At our Full Council meeting on Wednesday 23 July 2025, councillors received an update on the progress of the Local Government Reorganisation process for the Cambridgeshire and Peterborough area.
 This report provides an overview of the progress made to date.